jhj0517/Whisper-WebUI/README.md

 If you have satisfied the prerequisites listed above, you are now ready to start Whisper-WebUI.

 1. Run `Install.bat` from Windows Explorer as a regular, non-administrator user.
 2. After installation, run the `Launch.bat`.
+(It will automatically download the model if it is not already installed on your computer.)
 3. Open your web browser and go to `http://localhost:7860`

 ## Support